JosemyDuarte/quarkus-terraform-lambda-demo/README.md

 * `sh build_and_deploy.sh`

 DONE.
 Now you can try your lambda just executing the last line of the terraform output, it should be something like this:
-`curl -H 'Content-Type: application/json' -X POST -d '{"name": "Josemy", "greeting":"Hello"}' https://[ACCOUNT_ID].execute-api.[REGION].amazonaws.com/beta/helloworld`
+`curl -H 'Content-Type: application/json' -X POST -d '{"userId": "SomeUserId"}' https://[ACCOUNT_ID].execute-api.[REGION].amazonaws.com/beta/helloworld`

 ## Disclaimer